 As for the missing interviews, I tracked them down in the furthest reaches of the net.
 Good luck finding a video upload of the one hosted by Larry King.
-This was almost the longest article that I’ve ever posted because I realize that the King interview may, one day, be put on YouTube.
-Henceforth, I truncated the transcript so that it reads like a best of compilation.
-I acknowledge that this article is really more to do with myself being an editor than a writer.
+This was my longest article before I realized that the King interview may, one day, be uploaded on YouTube.
+Henceforth, I truncated the transcript so that it reads more like a best of compilation.
+I acknowledge that this article is more to do with myself being an editor than a writer.
 In particular, you will appreciate the transition from the transcript of the online Q&A session to the transcript of the interview.
 Let’s just say, for now, that she contradicts herself in an unintentionally funny way that’s worthy of traditional sitcoms (sitcomic timing).

 NBC Live Transcript: